Notice: This page requires JavaScript to function properly.

 Step 2: Navigate to Your Project Directory

-Before we can create a Git repository, we need to be in the directory where our project files are located.
-We’ll use the cd command to navigate to our project's root directory.
-This command looks as follows:
+Before creating a Git repository, you need to be inside the directory that contains your project files.
+Use the cd command to navigate to your project's root directory:

-We’ll replace /path/to/your/project with the actual path to our project directory:
+Replace /path/to/your/project with the actual path to your project directory:

 Step 3: Initialize a Git Repository

-Once we’re inside our project directory, we’ll use the git init command to initialize a Git repository:
+When you are inside your project directory, use the git init command to initialize a Git repository:

-If you encounter a similar hint, you can simply ignore it for now.
-Pay attention to the following message:
+If you see a similar hint, you can ignore it for now.
+Focus on the following message:

 Initialized empty Git repository in /Users/sidak.kryryl/GitEssentials/.git/

-As you can see, the git init command creates a hidden directory called .git in your project folder.
-It contains all the necessary files and data that Git needs to manage your project.
-We’ll discuss this directory in more detail in the following chapters.
+The git init command creates a hidden directory named .git inside your project folder.
+This directory contains all the files and data that Git needs to manage your project.
+The .git directory will be discussed in more detail in the next chapters.

 Everything was clear?